COVID-19 and Your 10-Q: The SEC Throws a Lifeline

 If your earnings release precedes your 10-Q or 10-K, you may need to disclose non-GAAP measures without having a finalized GAAP measure to compare it to.
 In its guidance, the SEC said it is OK if you compare non-GAAP measures to provisional GAAP measures (or a range) under certain circumstances.
 Check out the SEC's guidance and the full April 8 statement from Chairman Clayton and William Hinman for all the details.

 The idea is to make sure investors are viewing the company, your results, and the impacts of COVID-19 on the business through the same lens as you and your board of directors.
+(For more thoughts on that, check out our recap of a virtual roundtable Chairman Clayton led with members of the investment community June 30.)

 Keep checking workiva.com for more help for the new normal, including short videos, blog posts, a spot to submit your questions, and free AuditNet templates to help you respond to COVID-19.